VlasisK/pdsnd_github/README.md

 ### Required Software
 * I used Python 3, NumPy, and pandas while using Anaconda
-* A text editor: VSC
+* A text editor: VSC or Atom
 * A terminal application: Git Bash.

 ### Files used